Lunarnovaa/aurabora.org/src/pages/blogposts/post-7.md

 that none will ever share it with you.
-Perhaps it, like everything else, is in large part a product of some form of socialization, of cultural narratives and metaphors, of stories told to you at bedtime (or simply the lack thereof), of characters and plotlines and settings in which you found yourself enraptured at a young age.
+Perhaps it, like everything else, is in large part a product of some form of socialization, of cultural narratives and metaphors, of stories told to you at bedtime (or simply the lack thereof), of characters and plotlines and settings in which you found your self enraptured at a young age.
 And if you were to ever look back at any of these components, none of it would add up, or perhaps all of it would, in a special kind of way that you could never predict, simply because at a certain point, the whole becomes too divergent to break into its parts.
-And most interestingly of all, perhaps that soup is never final, always changing, always mixing in new elements, until we have lived a life full of exploration and euphoria, where The Body has never remained static.
+And most interestingly of all, perhaps that soup is never final, always changing, always mixing in new elements, until you have lived a life full of exploration and euphoria, where your body has never remained static.

 Regardless of your answer, if you have one at all, I hope you've learned something from this post.
 I hope you look at the world just a little bit differently.
 But most of all, I hope you can never look at your self the same way again.

+[^1]: Ontology is the study of being, or existence.
+Here, I specifically refer
+    to a specific construction of our existence produced and informed by our culture and society.

+[^2]: If you would like a full explanation of hermeneutical injustice, I would
+    direct you to my prior blogpost, [_Liberating Biology_].
+The short explanation is that it is a kind of extra injustice produced by not being able to articulate the injustice you face.

-[^1]: Interestingly, science still seems a bit stuck on this pursuit.
+[^3]: Interestingly, science still seems a bit stuck on this pursuit.
 The
     transgender gene, which itself deserves a whole blogpost, is discussed far more often than I wish.
 Even in _Bitch_, the author can't help but think about the essential difference between men and women.
 She, of course, points